 Frequently, cybercriminals can get into your system through things like infected emails to your employees, stealing the access data for your network, and being able to get right into your payment terminal.
 Keeping this separate, and having just one or two senior staff members with access means the success of an attack is significantly reduced.

-Having things segmented like this means that criminals have to work a lot harder to get in, and there’s more chance that they will give up.
-Sometimes that’s all it takes, to put enough hurdles in front of them that they don’t feel that attacking your business is worth their time.
+Having things segmented like this means that criminals have to work a lot harder to get in, and there is more chance that they will give up.
+Sometimes that is all it takes, to put enough hurdles in front of them that they don’t feel that attacking your business is worth their time.

 Utilise The Cloud